ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 So the chain of dependency upon deployment is Security group B, then Security Group A (reliant on B), and *then* adding the rule referencing A to B (reliant on both A and B).

+When working with Terraform you have to write out every single resource you declare, you can however put it behind a layer of abstraction by using Terraform modules.
+If you're familiar with CDK, Terraform modules are the Terraform equivalent of Constructs.
+You can create and declare them locally, or you can use modules provided on the [Terraform registry](https://registry.terraform.io/browse/providers) from both official providers and community contributors.

+However if you want an architecture which is incredibly tight security-wise, it's common practice to resort to only using locally defined modules, so that the code is explicit on every single resource created.

 ## Getting to grips with CDK

 If you have any experience with TypeScript, JavaScript, Python, Java, C# or Go, then you can already code CDK.
 There is no new language to learn, you can integrate it entirely into your codebase.